owntech-foundation/Core/docs/twistAPI.md

 ![](images/current_mode_schema_final.svg){ width=600 }
 ![](images/current_mode_pwm_scheme_final.svg)

-The sawtooth signal `Ipeak - Slope compensation` is generated with the function [`twist.setAllSlopeCompensation`](https://owntech-foundation.github.io/Documentation/powerAPI/classTwistAPI/#function-setallslopecompensation) or [`twist.setLegSlopeCompensation`](https://owntech-foundation.github.io/Documentation/powerAPI/classTwistAPI/#function-setallslopecompensation).
+The sawtooth signal `Slope compensation` is generated with the function [`twist.setAllSlopeCompensation`](https://owntech-foundation.github.io/Documentation/powerAPI/classTwistAPI/#function-setallslopecompensation) or [`twist.setLegSlopeCompensation`](https://owntech-foundation.github.io/Documentation/powerAPI/classTwistAPI/#function-setallslopecompensation).
 These functions set the slope compensation based on the input parameters.  for example `twist.setAllSlopeCompensation(1.4, 1.0)` generates a sawtooth signal ranging from 1.4V to 1.0V.
 You can create a sawtooth signal between 2.048V and 0V as well.

 This sawtooth signal is then compared with the ADC's current value.
 When selecting the sawtooth parameters, it's essential to consider the conversion of current to voltage.